zapier/zapier-platform-cli/README.md

 * `request` (optional) - the same request options that `z.request` accepts.
 This is where you can specify HTTP headers, parameters, etc.
 * `meta` (optional) - file meta information, which can include `filename`, `contentType`, and `knownLength`.

+If the `request` argument is absent, `beforeRequest` and `afterResponse` middlewares will run.
+That means the auth data is automatically included to the file download request.
+On the other hand, if the `request` argument is provided, `beforeRequest` and `afterResponse` middlewares won't run.
+That makes you responsible for authorization and we won't refresh tokens or sessions before hydrating.

 Here's an example of using `z.dehydrateFile(url, request, meta)`.
 The example of `z.dehydrateFile(func, inputData)` can be found in the [Stashing Files](#stashing-files) section.

 ```js